getherbert/docs/enqueue.md

 <a name="basic"></a>
 ## Basic

-Enqueue is the process of how wordpress loads Scripts and Styles for your plugin.
+Enqueue is the process of how WordPress loads Scripts and Styles for your plugin.
 It could be a piece of javascript that is required on an certain admin page or on every post.
 Enqueue you must supply a Source and Name.
 The Source is relative to your `plugin/assets` folder.

 > **Note:**  Enqueue doesn't work on Routes.
 You must supply them using standard `link` and `script` tags.